Define your experiment's goals

 Note

-By default, the Retention metric doesn't support CUPED, exposure attribution settings, nor calendar day windows.
-Instead, the metric calculates exposure attribution settings using any exposure and the nth day value based on 24-hour window increments.
+By default, the Retention metric doesn't support CUPED, exposure attribution settings, or calendar day windows.
+Instead, the metric calculates exposure attribution settings using any exposure and the nth day value based on 24-hour window increments, for up to two months.

 Define the exposure event